Mahun10/aws-resilient-infra/README.md

 - HTTP traffic redirected automatically to HTTPS
 - Public access available through `www.matteocloudflow.com`

+### Note

+Infrastructure was intentionally decommissioned after validation to optimize cloud costs.
+Deployment and security validation screenshots are included as evidence of successful end-to-end functionality.

 ### Result

 The application is now accessible securely over HTTPS, with TLS termination handled by the Application Load Balancer.